Blac Chyna, Rob Kardashian ‘Fighting For Each Other’ Despite Split Controversies

 Meanwhile, the sole male Kardashian recently celebrated his 30th birthday with his family and friends.
 Blac Chyna, who was also in attendance, was reportedly “civil” with the birthday celebrant and the Kardashian clan.
 This is in the midst of their alleged custody battle for baby Dream.

 However, an insider claimed that Blac Chyna only attended the party because it is being filmed.
-Apparently, the birthday celebration is being recorded for an episode of Keeping Up with the Karadashians.
+Apparently, the birthday celebration is being recorded for an episode of Keeping Up With the Kardashians.

 “Blac Chyna was there, because they filmed it,” People cited.
 “She brought black and gold balloons and a gift.
 It was civil despite all the custody drama.”